The project, led by Professor Dariush Mozaffarian, aims to rank foods based on their healthfulness for front of package labelling.

 Food Compass has also considered processing as an additional ranking factor.

 Quantifying foods based on the level of processing may be useful on its own.
 However, again, it is unlikely to add additional value when we have first quantified foods that naturally contain a broad spectrum of nutrients, particularly protein.

-Ultra-processed foods are typically produced using large scale industrial agriculture, fueled by fossil fuel-based fertilisers that lead the crops to grow quickly but accumulate minimal nutrients from the depleted soils that are grown year after year.
-Nutrient density alone tends to quickly eliminate these.
+Ultra-processed foods are typically produced using large-scale industrial agriculture, fueled by fossil fuel-based fertilisers that lead the crops to grow quickly but accumulate minimal nutrients from the depleted soils that are grown year after year.
+Nutrient density alone tends to eliminate these quickly.

 Fermentation is generally a good thing.
 In our Nutritional Optimisation Masterclass, many people find they need sauerkraut to get their vitamin C or kombucha to get their calcium.
 However, it is not necessarily useful as an additional ranking factor.